The Growing Manual

 The Growing Manual / SeMA Project Gallery, 2014

-In 2015 we were invited to do the first major exhibition of the Growing Manual project by Seoul Museum of Art (SeMA).
-This gave us the opportunity to bring various kinds of individually and collectively produced organic and inorganic material together in the space of the museum.
-We organised this material around three themes: matter, utopia and collectives in order to make a loose series of connections between ideas, images and circumstances.
-The aim being to describe a circumference within which the exhibition could be considered.
-The principal image of the dream – rhizome-like in form – was the enabling capillary tissue across these connections, between the exterior world of facts and the interior world of emotions, between what is imagined and what is given.
-These indirect, glancing narratives and descriptions we felt pulled one in slightly different directions so that what results through the exhibition is a sense of the diversity and range of work that came together – at that moment – under the sign of the Growing Manual exhibition, through working with the interdependencies of cyber, geographic, and logical infrastructure, matter, opportunity and chance encounter.
+Following the publication of Volume 1 of the Growing Manual book, the first exhibition of the Growing Manual project brought various kinds of materials – individually and collectively produced – together in the space of the museum around three themes: matter, utopia and collectives in order to make a loose series of connections between ideas, images and circumstances.
+The aim at the time was to describe a circumference within which the exhibition could be considered.
+The principal image of the dream was the enabling capillary tissue across these connections, between the exterior world of facts and the interior world of emotions, between reality and the imagination.
+These indirect, glancing narratives and descriptions tugged in different directions.
+What resulted, however, was a sense of the diversity and range of work that comes together - for now - under the sign of the Growing Manual, through working with the interdependencies of cyber, geographic, and logical infrastructure, material, opportunity and chance encounter.